Maike Morrison

 Projects

-How can we quantify compositional variability in other biological contexts?
+How can we quantify compositional variability across many microbiome samples?

 How is Shannon diversity constrained by the abundance of the ith most abundant taxon in a community?